FarronF/limerick-council-meetings/meetings/2018/12/17-Monthly Meeting of Metropolitan District of Limerick/Minutes - Monthly Meeting of Metropolitan District of Limerick - 19th November 2018.md

 The call for applications was launched on November 7th.
 The Council has applied through our ICT

-Department for 4 vouchers under the WiFi4EU scheme, one for each metro/municipal council.--- 8
+Department for 4 vouchers under the WiFi4EU scheme, one for each metro/municipal council.
+---
+8

 Mr Bilauca suggested that the installation of Public WiFi will be prioritised based on two criteria: